JackBrady/Autoregressive_Models/README.md

 The assignment description can be found in the included PDF.

 The [PixelCNN](https://arxiv.org/abs/1601.06759) and [MADE](https://arxiv.org/abs/1502.03509) architectures were the primary focus of this project with the final model being a combination of the two.
 This model uses a PixelCNN to model dependencies between pixels, and a MADE to model dependencies between color channels, taking the PixelCNN's output as an auxillary input.
-The models were trained on color MNIST digits.
+The models were trained on colored MNIST digits.

 Samples from the original dataset as well as samples from the PixelCNN and PixelCNN-MADE can be seen below: